Christine Croshaw: Career

-Croshaw has enjoyed a distinguished career as a solo pianist, chamber musician and accompanist.
+Croshaw has enjoyed a distinguished career as a solo pianist, chamber musician, and accompanist.
 She has enjoyed partnering many eminent musicians in concerts at musical centres around the world, most notably Nathan Milstein, Alan Civil, Peter-Lukas Graf, Jacques Zoon, Michel Debost, Robert Winn, Antontio Janigro and in numerous chamber music groups including the Nash Ensemble.
-She has performed regularly at all the major venues in London (Wigmore Hall, Queen Elizabeth Hall, Purcell Room, Kings Place, Barbican) and festivals throughout Europe and North America including Cheltenham, Chelsea, Rye, Chichester, Edinburgh, Lichfield, Lisbon, Taormina and Bermuda.
+She has performed regularly at all the major venues in London (Wigmore Hall, Queen Elizabeth Hall, Purcell Room, Kings Place, Barbican) and festivals throughout Europe and North America, including Cheltenham, Chelsea, Rye, Chichester, Edinburgh, Lichfield, Lisbon, Taormina, and Bermuda.

-Croshaw's critically acclaimed series of CDs of music by Hummel (two volumes), Weber, Czerny, Dussek and Moscheles with Meridian Records are frequently heard on BBC Radio 3 and Classic FM.
+Croshaw's critically acclaimed series of CDs of music by Hummel (two volumes), Weber, Czerny, Dussek, and Moscheles with Meridian Records is frequently heard on BBC Radio 3 and Classic FM.

 A CD of music for cello and piano by Camille Saint-Saëns was awarded 5* in 'Musical Opinion' magazine in 2011, and was a recommended recording in Gramophone magazine.

 Her latest recording for Meridian Records, of piano music by Gabriel Faure, was released in 2016 to critical acclaim: